MaksymBora/cinelounge/README.md

 | React Router Dom           | Morgan        |
 | React Select               | Multer        |
 | themoviedb.org (Data Base) | Mongo DB      |

+## Project deployed on:

+The frontend is deployed on Netlify server with a custom domain, and the backend is deployed on Render server.